Dive more, Experience More

 Schools of tuna, barracudas, and trevallies glide through the open water, while whitetip, blacktip, and grey sharks prowl the depths.
 Occasionally, divers are treated to sightings of dolphins or whales, making every trip beneath the waves an extraordinary adventure.

-Goroachi and the Tamotamo islands are located in the southwestern part of Halmahera While their white sandy beaches are stunning, it’s the underwater world that really steals the show.
+Goroachi and the Tamotamo islands are located in the southwestern part of Halmahera.
+While their white sandy beaches are stunning, it’s the underwater world that really steals the show.
 The walls offer colorful soft and hard corals, sponges, and sea fans, creating an ideal habitat for tiny creatures like pygmy seahorses, shrimp, and crabs.
 Larger marine life can also be spotted with schools of barracudas and jacks weaving through the reefs, along with angelfish, butterflyfish, clownfish, and parrotfish.

 In the waters north of one of the main islands, a rocky outcrop serves as a gateway to a vibrant underwater world.
 To the east, a ridge comes alive with untouched coral and schools of colorful fish, creating a dazzling rainbow-like display in the shallows that captivates divers.

 Along the coastline, another site offers an exhilarating drift dive, where a sandy slope covered with scattered rocks leads to a stunning coral garden teeming with marine life.
 In the channel between islands, a rocky pinnacle rises from the depths, surrounded by abundant fish life and dramatic drop-offs.
-The pristine conditions and diverse marine ecosystems make these sites unforgettable for any diver. drop-offs and untouched beauty, it’s a site that promises.

 Cape Kri is one of Raja Ampat’s most dive sites is known for its incredible biodiversity.
 This site offers vibrant coral gardens and an abundance of marine life, including schools of fish, turtles, and sometimes even reef sharks.
 The strong currents bring nutrient-rich waters that support a variety of species, making for an exhilarating dive experience right from the start.